fusioncharts/dev_centre_docs/chart-guide/standard-charts/spark-charts.md

 * Specify the gap between each dash, if the trend-line is rendered as a dashed line, using the `dashGap` attribute.

 * Set the transparency of the trend-line between `0` (transparent) and `100` (opaque) using the `alpha` attribute.

+Ensure the color palette used for trend-lines matches the **Sparks color chart** for consistency and visual appeal.

 Refer to the code below: